 Playing for Spartanburg Day School, Zion led the Griffins to three-straight South Carolina Class AA State Championships, averaged 36.4 points and 11.4 rebounds per game in high school, and was named a McDonald’s All-American as a senior.

 Oh, he also did things like bury between-the-leg dunks DURING high school games…

-Now under the tutelage of legendary head coach Mike Krzyzewski, who coached the USA men’s basketball team to three-straight Olympic gold medals, Zion Williamson has all the tools, and plenty of God-given talent, to become the No. 1 overall pick in next spring’s NBA Draft.
-Plus, he’s sitting on a really good shot at bringing another NCAA National Championship home to Durham, North Carolina.
+Under the tutelage of legendary head coach Mike Krzyzewski, who coached the USA men’s basketball team to three-straight Olympic gold medals, Zion Williamson displayed all the tools, and plenty of God-given athleticism, to become the No. 1 overall pick in the 2019 NBA Draft.

 Zion highlights aren’t going anywhere, and some hidden gems like this football toss are sure to come out over the years.

 This article was originally published November 15, 2018.
 We brought it back because Zion could still probably play in the NFL, and it’d be awesome.